Swedish government response to the COVID-19 pandemic

 Sweden's unique response to the COVID-19 pandemic has been the subject of significant controversy in both domestic and international circles.
-Unlike most countries, which strongly recommended or introduced widespread sector closures, quarantining, and lockdown measures to curb the spread of the coronavirus disease 2019, the government of Sweden took a more lenient approach to the pandemic, prioritizing the economy and only pursuing social distancing measures such as bans on large gatherings and limited travel restrictions.
+Unlike most countries, which strongly recommended or introduced widespread sector closures, quarantining, and lockdown measures to curb the spread of the coronavirus disease 2019, the government of Sweden took a more lenient approach to the pandemic, only pursuing social distancing measures such as bans on large gatherings and limited travel restrictions.

 Sweden had made preparations for a pandemic in previous years, with the Public Health Agency of Sweden designated as the responsible body in a disease outbreak but without the authority to pass laws itself.
 In the Swedish political system, the cabinet with legislative authority is mandated to follow the advice of government agencies (in this case the Public Health Agency) and very rarely overrules this, as ministerial governance is prohibited under the Basic Laws of Sweden.
 Crisis management in Sweden instead follows the "principle of responsibility".

 Upon the outbreak of the COVID-19 pandemic, the Public Health Agency initiated contact tracing and outlined its strategy to protect the country's most vulnerable citizens and prevent the health care system from being overwhelmed.
 As the outbreak spread, the agency advised those with respiratory symptoms to avoid social contacts, work from home if possible, minimise travel, and adhere to social distancing.
 The government passed a law banning large gatherings, and secondary and higher education institutions were advised to switch to distance education.
 Press conferences and public communications campaigns were also launched.
 Unlike most other countries, face masks were not recommended in public or healthcare settings.
-The agency repeatedly denied pursuing a herd immunity strategy.